back-kh/KH-FUNSD/README.md

 - **Language**: Khmer
 - **Document Types**: 3 (receipts, invoices, quotations)
 - **Annotation Levels**: 3 (hierarchical)
-- **Availability**: Under journal review – will be released upon publication (You can request by email)

 ## 🔗 Dataset Access

 > ⚠️ **Status**: The dataset is currently **under journal review** .
 Full dataset and documentation will be made publicly available upon publication.

-*Note: Dataset contributions will be accepted after publication.*
+*Note: Dataset contributions will be accepted after publication.(You can request by email)*

 ## 📧 Contact